warrenshea/notes/dev.es6-foreveryone!.online-course.md

     movies.add({ name: 'Titanic', stars: 5 });
     ```
-* for in will iterate over everything (it will iternate name, then the movies)
+* for in will iterate over everything (it will iterate name, then the movies)
 * for of will only iterate over the iterables (it will only iterate over the movies)

 ## Module 16: Generators